Business account in Germany: what it is and how to open one (step-by-step guide)

 Not every company starts out with perfect credit.
 Especially in the early stages – or after financial setbacks – a negative credit score can become a barrier when opening a business account in Germany.

-But there’s good news: Some banks and fintechs now offer business accounts even if your credit report (Schufa) isn’t spotless.
+But there’s good news: Some banks and fintechs now offer business accounts even if your credit report (Schufa) is not spotless.

 How does a business account without a Schufa check work?